Poverty and Inequality Commission Child Poverty Scrutiny Report 2023-24

 Download the full Child Poverty Scrutiny Report 2023-24 (pdf, 3.12MB)

 This year, the Commission focused its scrutiny by looking more closely at the Scottish Government’s ‘priority family types’.
 These are the six family types that are at higher risk of poverty.
 The Commission worked with eight organisations who work directly with people from priority family types to get families’ views on their awareness of Scottish Government policies designed to reduce poverty, how well they felt these policies were working, and what else they felt was needed.
+The Commission has also published a separate report giving more detail on the views and suggestions of participants.

 • Recommendation 1: The Scottish Government should convene and lead a national cross-party and civil society agreement to develop a shared six year strategy to meet the 2030 child poverty targets.
 This cross-party approach should consider the choices that need to be made around tax and spending.